 What should be in a product roadmap?

-Your roadmapping process has to start with a clear vision of your product/service and the ways customer and market forces will shape the future developments direction.
+Your road mapping process has to start with a clear vision of your product/service and the ways customer and market forces will shape the future development direction.
 Developing your overall product strategy demands that you assess a few key components, such as customer’s needs, market size, your company strengths, your sales channels, market positioning, partners, competition, etc.

-Market forces have clear impact on all levels of your product roadmap: new platforms or OS, key industry events, new competitors entering the market – all of these should be considered when roadmapping, since changes in the market will usually result in changed priorities on your map.
+Market forces have a clear impact on all levels of your product roadmap: new platforms or OS, key industry events, new competitors entering the market – all of these should be considered when road mapping, since changes in the market will usually result in changed priorities on your map.